networkx/networkx/doc/developer/projects.rst

 NumFOCUS Small Development Grants and university course/project credits (if your university allows contribution to open source for credit).

+If you are a professor interested in having your class develop tools and contribute the results to NetworkX, we welcome your submissions!
+We encourage you to consider rewriting/improving existing functions as a potential source of projects.
+Working off of and improving existing tools involves reading, evaluating and writing code, rather than just writing new code.
+We also encourage them to review each other's PRs.
+You can have students submit their PRs to your personal fork, discuss, review, etc in an environment conducive to mentoring and learning.
+Once their branch is ready to merge, it can be submitted to the main NetworkX repository.
+This will help keep in-class discussions separate from the broader NetworkX review process, making both more manageable and readable.
+Feel free to reach out to use as you plan these activities.

 Pedagogical Interactive Notebooks for Algorithms Implemented in NetworkX
 ------------------------------------------------------------------------